mitmedialab/unhangout/ansible/README.md

     * `make prodapp`: Only run the tasks pertaining to the reunhangout application (skipping the OS/user setup, firewall, webserver, letsencrypt, etc).
       Faster for rebuilding after code changes.
-    * `make prodcode`: Minimal set of tasks for a normal application code update that doesn't touch configuration or dependencies.
-Faster for rebuilding after simple code changes.
     * `make reboot`: Reboot the server if it thinks it needs it (e.g. after kernel upgrades)
     * `make upgrades`: Run `apt-get update && apt-get upgrade`.